From Kiwanis International

 Because situations vary, no one way or policy can be developed to address all situations.
 Kiwanis leaders planning events for Service Leadership Program members should consider these best practices when supporting transgender youth:

 - For overnight events, a transgender student’s comfort level with sleeping arrangements will largely dictate the manner in which related issues are addressed.
-Youth are encouraged to make their preferences known to prevent assumptions being made and appropriate accommodations can be made.
+Youth are encouraged to make their preferences known to prevent assumptions from being made and appropriate accommodations can be made.

 - If the standard situation for an overnight event is shared rooms by gender, transgender students must be allowed to access housing consistent with their gender identity.
 The best practice is for the student to identify peers they are comfortable with, and vice versa, as roommates.